Quirellu/vizdoom-rl/README.md

 **To be added:**
 * Stacking Frames as input instead of single frame.
 * Recurrent networks to better support stacking frames

+Note: Currently the code acts like a proof of concept.
+Should be improved upon once I get a simple PPO running